Let's say your study asked respondents to provide text answers to an open ended question:

 If desired Protobi can size words exactly so frequent word has font size specified by the option maxFontSize and other words sized relative to that.
 In the Additional Options dialog select the checkbox for scaleToMaxFontSize and specify a maxFontSize value:

-Protobi recoding logic is applied after values are split into words, so you can combine synonyms using the Recode feature.
+After values are split into words, you can combine similar words into one code using the Recode feature.

-Select Recode... from the edit menu to bring up the Recode dialog.
+From the context menu to bring up the Recode dialog.
 Search for similar words, then select and drag them to a new or existing code on the left.
-The example below shows the dialog combining "easy" and "easier" into one word:

 Set word colors

 It's possible to setup rules to color words.
 The simplest is to select Color... from the context menu and choose a color theme.
 You can add your companies primary and alternate color themes to your project, and these color schemes can define color sequences or specific colors for specific values; this is covered in a separate tutorial.